 These educators use them and love them!
 The teacher planner ticks off all the boxes – they have both monthly and weekly calendars.
 There are section tabs to easily find what you are looking for quickly.
 You’ll also find pockets and extra note pages to keep track of reminders, ideas – whatever you need!

-Most of these planners only include 7 lesson blocks per day.
+Most of these teacher planners only include 7 lesson blocks per day.
 This is fine for many classrooms.
-If customization isn’t a huge issue for you, you should check out the styles available.
+If customization isn’t a huge issue for you, check out the styles available.
+It could be the best teacher planner to help you stay organized.

 If you are just looking for a planner – so you don’t need a grade or attendance book included – this inexpensive choice maybe exactly what you are looking for.
 It has many of the features you’d expect from one of the best planners for teachers.